Kelzo8/Kelzo8/README.md

 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me james.kelly991@yahoo.com or https://www.linkedin.com/in/jameskellyise
-- ⚡ Fun fact: I am a second year student in the Immersive Software Engineering course in UL
+- ⚡ Fun fact: I am a third year student in the Immersive Software Engineering course in UL
 - 👨‍💻 Portfolio: https://kelz0.netlify.app

 <!---